Update – Spanish Residency for British UK Nationals During the Transition Period

 If the residency authorisation application is rejected, the applicant WILL NOT be able to obtain a residency card, and will therefore no longer be able to legally reside full time in Spain.

 Non-EU nationals without visa’s or residency cards, are allowed to stay in Spain for up to 3 months in any 6 month period.
 This is the default position for UK nationals in Spain, after Brexit and the ‘grace’ or transition period, if they do not have any residency documentation.
 I.e. in the same category as any other non EU citizens, e.g. USA, China, Russia etc.

 The categories above show that the more a British national does now to secure their Spanish residency status, the less they will have to do after Brexit.
 In fact failing to get a residency certificate now, before Brexit, could actually cost many their Spanish residency after Brexit.

-The recently agreed ‘flextension’ gives British nationals, more time to get their residency, however it allows the UK to leave at ANY time between now and the 31st October.
+The recently agreed ‘flextension’ gives British nationals, more time to get their residency.
+However it also allows the UK to leave at any time between now and the 31st January.
 Therefore any Brit living in Spain, or planning to, who has not yet obtained their Spanish residency certificate, is well advised to waste no time and get it now.
 Likewise, Brits who already have a residency certificate, and have held it for 5 years or more, should apply for their permanent one.

 Spanish Residency for British nationals, used to be a basic paperwork exercise.
 It is now a necessity due to Brexit, and the uncertainty of the last few months has made it quite difficult for Brits to get their residency certificates.